 How long will I need to be on home isolation?

-For more information on sputum collection, see HealthLinkBC File #51b Sputum Collection for Tuberculosis (TB) Testing.
+For more information on sputum collection, see HealthLinkBC File #51b Sputum Testing for Tuberculosis (TB).

 How can I protect my family and friends from TB?